 “I believe going to the Yankees gave me a psychological lift,” he said of the trade that brought him to town.
 “The organization is so great.
 They make it clear that I would be given the opportunity to pitch regularly and they helped build back my confidence.”

 McDaniel recovered from his rough 1971 season and lowered his ERA all the way down to 2.25 in 37 relief outings in 1972.
 Though he didn’t record a single save — the Yankees had Sparky Lyle, after all — he was the team’s second best reliever.
 He threw 7 innings of 1-hit ball on August 27 to beat the Royals 9-8 in 16 innings.
 He also connected with an upper-deck home run off the Tigers’ Mickey Lolich on September 29 for his third career long ball.
-It was the last home run hit by an American League pitcher before the onset of the designated hitter rule in 1973.
+It was the last home run hit by a Yankees pitcher before the onset of the designated hitter rule in 1973.

 At the age of 37, McDaniel threw 160-1/3 innings for the Yankees in 47 appearances in 1973.
 It was the most he had worked in a season since 1957, when he was a starter with the Cardinals.
 He was still very good, as he won 12 games and picked up 10 saves.
 The Yankees capitalized on his success by trading him to the Kansas City Royals over the offseason in a deal that brought them Lou Piniella and pitcher Ken Wright.
 McDaniel had requested the trade, hoping to spend his summer at a city closer to his home in Baytown.